serenahathi/bookmark-manager-day-one/README.md

 So that I can save a new website that I regularly visit, I would like to add a new link to the bookmark manager

 As a user,
 So that I can delete a website that I no longer visit regularly, I would like to remove a link from the bookmark manager

 As a user,
-So that I can amend the details of a website I visit regularly I would like to update a link already added to the bookmark manager
+So that I can amend the details of a website I visit regularly, I would like to update a link already added to the bookmark manager

 As a user,
-So that I can easily manage different links
+So that I can easily manage different links,
 I would like to tag links into different categories

 As a user,